-Iluka respects and encourages workplace diversity and strives to create a flexible and inclusive workplace environment.
-Iluka seeks to attract and retain the best people while building and maintaining a diverse, sustainable and high achieving workforce.
-To achieve the objective, Iluka is committed to:
+Iluka respects and encourages workplace diversity and strives to create a flexible and inclusive workplace environment to attract and retain the best people.
+Our commitment to diversity and inclusion is embedded in our corporate strategy and supported by our values of integrity, respect, courage, accountability and collaboration.

+Iluka is committed to: